berthok/woldtools/README.md

 This program will download career game data from all active games in the Wold.
 It will format them into a json structure and output the data to your filesystem.
 Then it will build several websites in html using jinja and the json data.
 * landing_pages.html
 * game/game_id.html

+## generate_emails.py
+This program will analyze the career game data and look for new posts.
+If it finds any, it will send emails to recipients.
+It formats the email using jinja and json data.